K\"ahler information manifolds of signal processing filters in weighted Hardy spaces

 where the fractional derivative is defined as

-for a real number $m$ and a real number $s$.
-Although negative real numbers $m$ actually correspond to integration, we keep the convention for the integration as the generalized differentiation with negative orders in order to pursue consistency in notation.
+for real numbers $m$ and $s$.
+Although a negative real number $m$ actually corresponds to integration, we keep the convention for the integration as the generalized differentiation with a negative order in order to pursue consistency in notation.

-The generalized differentiation semi-norm is represented with the Fourier (or Z-transformed) coefficients:
+The generalized differentiation semi-norm is expressed with the Fourier (or Z-transformed) coefficients:

 and this semi-norm is regarded the weighted Hardy norm with the weight vector of $\omega_s=s^m$.
 It is straightforward to obtain the reproducing kernel in the generalized differentiation semi-norm function space as